SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/05-Context.md

 Creates a Context object, while rendering will read the current context value from the closest matching provider above it in the tree.

-The default value is used only when a component does not have a matching provider above it in the tree
+The default value is used only when a component does not have a matching provider above it in the tree.

 ```js
 const someContext = React.createContext(defaultValue);